-The human anatomy is made up of ten biological systems.
+The human anatomy is an assembly of diverse biological systems.
 Each involves various organs that perform specific tasks.
-Our goal for better health is to create an environment in which all systems and their respective organs are functioning optimally.
+Our goal for better health is to create an environment in which all systems and their respective glands and organs are functioning optimally.

 For a basic comprehension of these body operations, below is a fundamental overview of our anatomy and its multi-faceted systems.
 In no way is this an exhaustive detail of physiology, but instead a quick and simple guide for understanding how our bodies work and why nutrients available through natural sources are important for us.